 Internal audits in the hospital industry encompass financial management, compliance with healthcare regulations (such as HIPAA), patients safety protocols, clinical practices, data security, inventory controls, procurement processes, and operational efficiency.

-Hospitals require internal audits to make sure operational efficiency, financial accountability, regulatory compliance and patients safety.
+Hospitals need to conduct an internal audit to ensure their operational efficiency, financial accountability, regulatory compliance, and safety of patients.

-The objective of these audits is to identify areas for improvement, assess adherence to industry standards and regulations, uncover potential risks, and improve the overall quality of healthcare services while maintaining transparency and trust within the organisation.
+The purpose of these audits will include identifying potential areas of improvement, assessing whether or not they are compliant with industry standards and regulations, identifying potential risks, and improving overall quality of care and improving transparency and trust in the organisation.

 The Department of Health and Human Services Office for Civil Rights (OCR) conducts audits time-to-time to ensure that covered entities and their business associates comply with the requirements of HIPAA’s regulations.